 The asset and liability accounts of foreign subsidiaries are translated from their respective functional currencies at the rates in effect at the balance sheet date, and revenue and expense accounts are translated at weighted average rates during the period.
-Foreign currency translation adjustments are reflected as a separate component of stockholders' equity.
+Foreign currency translation adjustments are reflected within accumulated other comprehensive income, a component of stockholders' equity.
 Gains (losses) resulting from foreign currency transactions, which are included in interest and other income, were (\$68,000), (\$197,000), and \$554,000 in fiscal years 1998, 1997, and 1996, respectively.